 Unlike formal equality, which seeks to apply a particular, egalitarian process, based on the degree of personal effort that the individual invests, substantive equality seeks to achieve equality of outcomes.
-This approach, which adopts the principle of equality as a positive right, and accordingly asks the state to take measures to correct inequality that hurts the chances of target groups to achieve equality in admission to the civil service, is known as “affirmative action.”
-Aside from concerns of equality, the justification for an affirmative action program is also based on concerns of justice.
-An affirmative action policy, as part of equality of opportunities, recognizes the differences between the target populations and the non-target populations, and applies a principle of remedial or corrective justice, on the basis of which priority is given to the target population in order to correct the historical discrimination against it.
-At the heart of the debate on affirmative action is the attempt to justify a policy that seeks to help those who are unable to actually exercise the freedoms and rights guaranteed to them by law, and to prevent the actual social exclusion of population groups.
-The concept of affirmative action is based on the assumption that there is pervasive discrimination in all areas of life, and it offers a way to neutralize it while shifting the burden to the majority group to justify the non-acceptance of a candidate who belongs to one of the target groups, for objective grounds of incompatibility, thus increasing the representation of those target groups in the civil service.
+This approach, which adopts the principle of equality as a positive right, and accordingly asks the state to take measures to correct inequality that hurts the chances of target groups to achieve equality in admission to the civil service, is known as ‘“affirmative action’.
+The justification for an affirmative action program is based not only on concerns about equality, but also on concerns about justice.
+An affirmative action policy, as an element in the effort to create equality of opportunities, recognizes the differences between the target populations and the non-target populations, and applies a principle of remedial or corrective justice, on the basis of which priority is given to the target population in order to correct the historical discrimination against it.
+At the heart of the debate on affirmative action is the attempt to justify a policy that seeks both to help those who have historically been unable to actually exercise the freedoms and rights guaranteed to them by law, and to prevent the de facto social exclusion of population groups.
+The concept of affirmative action is based on the assumption that there is pervasive discrimination in all areas of life, and it offers a way to neutralise this while shifting the burden to the majority group to justify the non-acceptance of a candidate belonging to one of the target, discriminated against groups, on objective grounds of incompatibility, thus increasing the representation of those target groups in the civil service.

-In addition to corrective justice, there are other justifications for employing affirmative action – utilitarian justice and distributive justice.
-The first looks at the aggregate benefit to society, and assumes that the benefit of employing affirmative action is greater than the necessary investment or the price that society and the individuals in it must pay for its implementation.
-Proponents of utilitarian justice, argue that only in this way can we persuade opponents; Only from the aggregate aspect can we convince the individuals who pay the price of affirmative action that it is indeed worthy.
-The second justification – distributive justice or social justice – assumes that society is committed to distributing its resources fairly, and that the need for affirmative action arises where different individuals benefit from different shares of the aggregate social pie.
-Distributive justice defines the need for affirmative action pursuant to integration results, and usually sets goals and quotas to divide the cake differently.
+In addition to corrective justice, there are other justifications for employing affirmative action: utilitarian justice and distributive justice.
+Utilitarian justice examines the aggregate benefit to society, and assumes that the benefit of employing affirmative action is greater than the necessary investment or the price that society and the individuals in it must pay for its implementation.
+Proponents of utilitarian justice argue that only by performing this type of cost-benefit analysis of the aggregate aspect individuals who pay the price of affirmative action be persuaded that it is indeed a worthwhile goal.
+The second justification ofdistributive justice or social justice assumes that society is committed to distributing its resources fairly, and that the need for affirmative action arises in cases where different individuals benefit from different shares of the aggregate social pie.
+Distributive justice defines the need for affirmative action pursuant to integration results, and usually sets goals and quotas to apportion the outcomes or benefits differently.